 For all that, it's just possible you have no interest whatsoever in buying, much less researching, your own investments -- even with the help of a newsletter service such as Stock Advisor.
 If so, mutual funds may be the only game in town.
 It definitely beats staying out of the market, but you can agree it's a broken model.

-If you balk at buying some guy you don't even know a house in the Hamptons, try Stock Advisorfree for 30 days instead.
-David and Tom can't guarantee you 24.2% every year -- or that they will always thump the S&P 500 by so much.
-But that's their explicit goal, and something 75% of mutual fund managers don't do.
+If you balk at buying a house in the Hamptons for some guy you don't even know, try Stock Advisor free for 30 days instead.
+David and Tom can't guarantee you 21.8% every year -- or that they will always thump the S&P 500 by so much.
+But that's their sworn mission, and something 75% of mutual fund managers do not do.

 Best of all, as your portfolio grows, your costs won't.
-It won't set you back two grand a year to join the $100,000 club ... or $120,000 a year to be the $6 million man (or woman).
-And that should be your goal, after all -- and it sure isn't one you should approach with mixed feelings.
+It won't set you back two grand a year to join the $100,000 club ... or $120,000 a year to be the $6 million man or woman.
+And that should be your goal, after all -- and it isn't one you should approach with mixed feelings.

-To steal a phrase from that sour-faced know-it-all on the TDAmeritrade commercials, "You can do this."
+To steal a phrase from that sour-faced know-it-all on the TD AMERITRADE commercials, "You can do this."
 For a little help, give Stock Advisor a try.
-It's free, and there's no obligation.
-Click here.
+It's free for 30 days, and there's no obligation.
+To learn more, click here now.

 This article was originally published on June 13, 2006.
 It has been updated.